 Learn More: Full Review

 The following phones either didn't make our list but came close or have been replaced in our list during an update...

 They still make great phones for seniors and are solid runner-up options if one of the others in our roundup doesn't interest you or isn't in stock.

 Doro 3060 - £43.98 - While it doesn't include all of the safety features of the iSheep SF220 above, it's a solid basic flip phone option for seniors.
 It's large keypad, high-contrast display, and memory dial buttons make it simple to choose while the the long battery life avoids having to charge it every night.
 Full Review

 Mobile phones are a great way to stay in touch with family and friends and reach help should an emergency arise.
 In the case of smartphones, they’re also becoming a central hub for the entertainment, news and research in our lives.

-The five choices above for best senior phone span the full range of options--from simple to the cutting-edge--and offer exception value to senior citizens.
+The five choices above for best senior mobile span the full range of options--from simple to the cutting-edge--and offer exceptional value to senior citizens.

 Before you get your new phone, there are a few other points to consider: